Wake: Up to Poetry

 So, in honor of National Poetry Month we have decided to post a poem every day this April!

-Today we give you this poem by our poet Peter Sirr:
+Today we give you this poem by Peter Sirr:

 where old cars trick the spirit, manuals